Generative Hints: What are Hints?

 \subsection{Training Generative Models Efficiently}

 We use StyleGAN3 from \cite{karras2021stylegan} as our generative model to produce virtual examples.
 This model generates unlabeled images from the input distribution without class conditioning.
-We chose StyleGAN3 due to its strong performance across image generation tasks and dataset sizes.
-While other generative models, including diffusion models, could be used, StyleGAN3 provides a favorable balance between sampling efficiency and image quality.
+While other generative models (ex. diffusion models) could be used, StyleGAN3 provided a favorable balance between sampling efficiency and image quality.

 Training generative models in limited data settings requires careful data-efficient strategies to prevent overfitting.
-We leverage adaptive discriminator augmentation (ADA) from \cite{Karras2020ada}, which adjusts the strength of data augmentations dynamically based on overfitting signals, improving image quality in low-data regimes.
+We leverage adaptive discriminator augmentation (ADA) from \cite{Karras2020ada}, which adjusts the strength of data augmentations dynamically based on overfitting signals, improving image quality in low-data regimes.We extend ADA with a curriculum learning approach where the full details can be seen in the Appendix.

-We extend ADA with a curriculum learning approach.
-Let $A_s, A_w, A_n$ denote strong, weak, and no augmentations, respectively.
-Training proceeds sequentially: starting with $A_s$ to provide a larger, more diverse distribution for initial learning, followed by $A_w$ and finally $A_n$.
-At each stage, the augmentation strength is decreased after convergence.
-The augmentations used include: \texttt{xflip}, \texttt{rotate90}, \texttt{xint}, \texttt{scale}, \texttt{rotate}, \texttt{anisco}, \texttt{xfrac}, \texttt{brightness}, \texttt{contrast}, \texttt{lumaflip}, \texttt{hue}, and \texttt{saturation}, with each set ($A_s$, $A_w$, $A_n$) being a subset of these operations.
-We found this setup to allow for consistently strong performance for image generation across datasets.